HostUp

 Resolution

-3. Moved VMs to other nodes
+3. Migrated VMs to other nodes and rebooted those in read-only state

 Preventive Measures